 Business owners might opt for building native apps when their goal is to provide users with superior performance.
 Aimed at a specific platform, native apps work flawlessly and boast a unique design.
 They could be a perfect option for any business that builds mobile apps but there are two drawbacks: long development time and high cost.
 That’s why more and more businesses, especially startups, opt for cross-platform development.

 Cross-platform development allows for building one app that will run on both platforms, in one go.
 Let’s have a detailed look at the benefits and limitations of cross-platform app development in the following sections.

 Benefits of cross-platform development

+App developers, for years, have been trying to employ ways to cut don development costs.
+Integrating APIs in mobile app development is the best way to cut down costs and substantially reduce the development time.
 Cross-platform application development has a number of advantages that make it a preferable option for numerous businesses.
 Let’s cover them one by one.

 Ability to reach more users

 By building a cross-platform app, you can kill two birds with one stone, especially if your target audience equally uses Android and iOS.
 Even if your potential customers prefer one platform over another, creating an app that can perform on both platforms is a sensible decision that will yield great results in the future.

 Although the word “cheap” isn’t really applicable to software development, building a cross-platform app doesn’t cost as much as building a native app.
 The cost is lower because an application is built with identical technology and developers reuse the source code.
 As a result, deployment, maintenance, and updates are also easier to perform on apps with a common code.